Army Group A: Battle of France

 There was a repeated tendency during the early days of the campaign where the Army Group A high command and the political leadership would advocate caution, but their instructions overruled and ignored by the divisional and corps commanders on the ground.
-Georg-Hans Reinhardt of XXXXI Corps ignored a direct oder by the army group and instead advanced with his troops out of their bridgehead at Monthermé.
+Georg-Hans Reinhardt of XXXXI Corps ignored a direct order by the army group and instead advanced with his troops out of their bridgehead at Monthermé.
 A similar action was undertaken by Heinz Guderian of XIX Corps, who on 14 May was dissatisfied with the prospect of Army Group A leadership using his tanks to safeguard the bridgehead rather than to exploit the momentary disarray in the French army's rear.
 The leader of the panzer group, Ewald von Kleist, found himself in the difficult situation of mediating between his superior army group and his subordinate corps commanders; Kleist had initially covered Reinhardt's autonomous actions but was forced on 17 May to give a definitive holding order to Guderian, as Hitler personally had decreed a deceleration of the armored advance.
 This order remained in place until 19 May.

 When the operational delay of 17 May was revoked on 19 May, the tanks' thrust into the Allied rear continued.
 There was temporary panic among Army Group A higher-ups when on 21 May, a British attack hit the exposed German flank at Arras, resulting in the Battle of Arras.
 This attack was however repelled within hours.
 The first German forces had already reached the channel coast at 02:00 in the morning on 20 May, when 2nd Rifle Regiment of 2nd Panzer Division reached Noyelles-sur-Mer.
 This left the northern sector of the French Army, the Belgian Army and the British Expeditionary Force cut off in the Low Countries.